Holding Hackathons Doesn’t Have To Be Hard

 Settle on some basic details

 - Duration.
-For a simple hackathon, this is really just the number of days you want it to last.
+For simple hackathons, this is really just the number of days you want it to last.
 Two or three days is a great length for a hackathon.
 If you’re having trouble getting executive support for two or three days of perceived productivity loss, however, consider a one-day hackathon.

 - Theme.
 You might consider establishing a theme.
 A theme can help people focus when dreaming up and deciding which projects to pursue.